Pocket/proxy-server/CONTRIBUTING.md

 * Please add a PR / Needs Review tag to your PR (if you have permission).
 This starts the code review process.
 If you cannot add a tag, don't worry, we will add it during triage.

-* Make sure your PR will merge gracefully with master at the time you create the PR, and that your commit history is 'clean'
+* Make sure your PR will merge gracefully with main at the time you create the PR, and that your commit history is 'clean'

 ### Understanding Code Reviews